adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release fixes a minor issue with log-browsing.
+This release fixes a fiew bugs to support Segue and Concerto.

 Downloads